athenatingwang/AnalogVolcanoForecast/README.md

 Run the file Quat-TgrOnly-VEI3+.R, and the MCMC samples of the posterior distributions will be saved in .image files.
 It also provides forecasts from using Quaternary record only from Tongariro volcano.

+## Plotting the VEI, posterior distributions, and forecasts used in the paper
+### GRLplots.R
+All the results files used in this code are saved in the Results folder.